Images: (top) Developing seedhead on a mature ragweed plant (Michigan State University) and a young ragweed seedling (bottom) (Virginia Tech).

-Common ragweed is native to the continental US and Canada.
+Common ragweed is native to the continental US and Canada, and is a common weed in agricultural settings.
 Herbicide resistant populations of common ragweed are present in many US states throughout the Midwest, South, and Northeast.
 Some populations have multiple-resistance to herbicide groups 2, 9, and 14.
-Herbicide resistant populations require diversified management practices in the absense of these herbicide options.
-While it is not traditionally a weed of top concern in most states, the development of herbicide resistance makes it a higher concern, and it can dominate fields if small infestations are not controlled.
+Herbicide resistant populations require diversified management practices in the absence of these herbicide options, as it can dominate fields if small infestations are not controlled.
 Integrated weed management recommendations include:

 - Plant into weed-free soil by controlling all ragweed seedlings prior to planting

 - Till at night and/or pre-plant burndown herbicides.
 Tillage during the day stimulates seedling germination

 - Till in the mid-late spring after ragweed seeds have germinated

 - Scout often to catch plants before they reach 4-6 inches tall